phanngoc/phanngoc.github.io/README.md

-# Site blog về technology and programming for me.
+# Editor for write blog technology and programming

 ## Option 1: Use editor for write blog.
 (Recommended)